-A Britisher by birth, Thomas Paine came to the American Colonies just prior to the start of the American War of Independence.
-During the dark days of 1776, when Gen. George Washington’s Army seemed to be on the brink of collaspe, Paine penned his most famous book Common Sense.
-He followed up with a series of Pamplets under the series name of The American Crisis.
+A Britisher by birth, Thomas Paine came to the American Colonies just before the start of the American War of Independence.
+During the dark days of 1776, when Gen. George Washington’s Army seemed to be on the brink of collapse, Paine penned his most famous book Common Sense.
+He followed up with a series of Pamphlets under the series name of The American Crisis.
 His writing has been credited with instilling a renewed sense of commitment to the Revolutionary Rebels.
-In the 1790’s Revolutionary France, Paine wrote the Rights of Man.
-Paine’s contribution to the French Revolution is more controversial and eventually he fled France for Britain and America.
+In the 1790’s Revolutionary France, Paine wrote The Rights of Man.
+Paine’s contribution to the French Revolution is more controversial, and eventually, he fled France for Britain and America.

-While Paine is credited as a gifted political writer, after the American and French Revolutions his views were out of step with both governments. and many citizens.
+While Paine is credited as a gifted political writer, his views were out of step with the United States and French governments and many of their citizens after the American and French Revolutions.
 Paine eventually returned to the United States but received a cold welcome.
-Many people were put off by Paines views on Christianity and religion.
-He death in 1809 went almost unnoticed.
+Many people were put off by Paine’s views on Christianity and religion.
+His death in 1809 went almost unnoticed.
 There are few memorials to Paine in the United States.
-Two statues are located in New Jersey (Morristown and Bordentown) and two busts in the museums on either side of the Delaware River where Washington’s Army crossed on December 25 and 26.
+Two statues are in New Jersey (Morristown and Bordentown), and two busts are in the museums on either side of the Delaware River, where Washington’s Army crossed on December 25 and 26.
 In addition, there’s a monument on the grounds of the National Association of Thomas Paine in New Rochelle, New York.

 Common Sense, 1776